hanabi/hanabi.github.io/Reference.md

   * Blue 2 is played on the stacks.
   * Alice clues Cathy about a 4.
   * Bob blind-plays the red 1.
   * This must be a *Bluff*, because **1 does not match 4**.
 So Cathy should think that she has the one-away from playable 4, the blue 4.
-(This is an example of a *Hard Bluff*, which is covered in more detail later.)
+  * The point of example 5 is to show that because a 2 happens to be played on the stacks, the blue 4 is a one-away-from-playable card and therefore becomes a legal *Bluff* target.
 * Example 6 (rank mismatch where a *Bluff* is impossible):
   * This is a 4-player game.
   * Nothing is played on the stacks.